hay-kot/quick-zip-cli/docs/getting-started/configuration-file.md

 :   Default: `'None'` · The source directory or file to be zipped

 `destination`
-:   Default: `None'` · The destination directory where the zip files will be moved to.
+:   Default: `None | User Set'` · The destination directory where the zip files will be moved to.
 Must be a directory

 `clean_up`
 :   Default: `'false | User Set'` · When enabled, QuickZip will clean up the destination directory and only keep the newest `keep` number of files